CharReek/Project-5/README.md

 * Subscribing to the newsletter
 * Submiting a contact us form

-All of these gave the expected results showing that the site was workign as expected for users. i made sure that i tested the site as i was building it in order to get know what had caused any bugs early on
+All of these gave the expected results showing that the site was working as expected for users.
+I made sure that i tested the site as i was building it in order to get know what had caused any bugs early on.
+I also had my co workers test the site to see if they could find any bugs or issues they also compleated the above tests.

 ## Bugs & soultions
 * Stripe payment not Processing.